qcr/armer/README.md

 Configurations are specified using the YAML file format and should be placed in the cfg folder.

-An example configuration for the Franka-Emika Panda simulation can be seen below:
+A simple example configuration for the Franka-Emika Panda simulation can be seen below:
 ```
 robots:
   - name: arm